JOURNEY BACK TO 1968...

 Columbine United Church started in a small living room.
 Fifteen people sat on chairs and couches dreaming of a congregation that was going to someday become a thriving part of the Columbine community.
 Together, they felt the call of God to minister to the people of this new suburb.
 It was more than just a dream, it was a reality to which they would dedicate their lives.
 This humble group of fifteen, some still in our congregation, built the foundation of the church that we now know and love.

-The congregation grew and expanded as the neighborhoods around Columbine expanded.
+The congregation grew and expanded as the Columbine neighborhoods expanded.
 Several pastors led the congregation, beginning with Rev. Doug Bale and then Rev. Jim Brock.
-Columbine went through a large expansion when Rev. Ken Biel was hired in 1977.
-Ken took the small congregation and grew it to a thriving 600-member congregation.
-Columbine was known for its dynamic ministry that welcomed people from all different theological and denominational backgrounds.
+CUC went through a large expansion when Rev. Ken Biel was hired in 1977.
+Ken took the small church and grew it to a thriving 600-member congregation.
+CUC was known for its dynamic ministry that welcomed people from all different theological and denominational backgrounds.
 When Ken retired in 1991, then Associate Pastor, Steve Poos-Benson, was hired as the Senior Pastor and Head of Staff.
 Under Steve’s tenure, CUC took its next step of growth to its current size of 1200 members.
-Throughout the history of Columbine, there have been many strong pastoral and lay leaders which have led the congregation.
+Throughout the history of CUC, there have been many strong pastoral and lay leaders which have led the congregation.

 Today, we are still affiliated with the Presbyterian Church (USA), the United Church of Christ and The United Methodist Church.